NavyaG-lab/Tech-writer/on-call_runbook.md

 - Check the `prod-etl-committed-dataset-failed` queue on `Queue Actions` > `View/Delete Messages` > `Start pooling the messages`
 - Each line will be one deadletter.
 In the body of the message there will be the name of the dataset, if it's an archived (the name starts with `archive/` go to the [next step](#replay-archived-dataset-deadletter).
 If it's another type of dataset just delete it.

-### Replay archived dataset deadletter

-- Click in `More Details` in the right side of the deadletter.
-- Copy the message body.
-- Delete the deadletter.
-- Open a new tab and go to the SQS page (don't forget to check if you are in `us-east-1` region).
-- For the `prod-etl-committed-dataset` go `Queue Actions` > `Send a Message` > paste the body of the deadletter there > `Send Message`

-### No file upload in the last hour
+## No file upload in the last hour

 This alert means that [Riverbend](https://github.com/nubank/riverbend) is not properly consuming, batching and uploading incoming messages.